 PreProcessor is the node that handles the cleaning and splitting of documents.
-It removes headers and footers, which is useful to not break up the flow of sentences across pages, it deletes empty lines, and splits your documents into smaller ones.
+It removes headers and footers, which is useful for not breaking up the flow of sentences across pages, it deletes empty lines, and splits your documents into smaller ones.

-Smaller documents speed up your pipeline and they're also optimal for dense retrievers, which often can't handle longer text passages.
+Smaller documents speed up your pipeline.
+They're also optimal for dense retrievers, which often can't handle longer text passages.
 For example,

-DensePassageRetriever was trained on documents 100-words long and that's the setting we recommend for dense retrievers.
+DensePassageRetriever was trained on documents 100-words long.
+That's the setting we recommend for dense retrievers.
 Sparse retrievers can work on slightly longer documents of around 200-300 words.

 Use these suggestions as a starting point for your indexing pipeline.
 You may need to experiment with your settings to reach the optimal values for your use case.

-For examples of indexing pipelines, see Quick Start Guide.
+For examples of indexing pipelines, see Sample Pipelines.